Greenhouse gas emissions by Russia: Waste

 In 2017, waste emitted 4% of the country's greenhouse gases.

 Land

 Russian challenges for forests include control of illegal logging, corruption, forest fires and land use.

 As well as trees burning peat burning in wildfires emits carbon.
 Black carbon on Arctic snow and ice is a problem as it absorbs heat.

 Mitigation

 Energy

 In 2020, Russia released a draft long-term strategy, to reduce CO_{2} emissions by 33% by 2030 compared to 1990.
 It did not plan to reach net zero until as late as 2100.
 Reducing methane leaks would help, as Russia is the largest methane emitter.

 Industry

 Efforts to decarbonize steel and aluminium production were delayed by the Russo-Ukrainian war and international sanctions during the 2022 Russian invasion of Ukraine.

 Economics

-As Russia has no carbon tax or emissions trading it could be vulnerable to future carbon tariffs imposed by the EU, or other export partners.
+Decarbonization in China, such as increasing use of solar power and electric vehicles, may eventually reduce Chinese demand for Russian oil and gas.